Pancratium (plant)

+Description

+Vegetative characteristics

+Pancratium are perennial, bulbous, herbs with long-necked bulbs and linear or ligulate, basal, sessile leaves.

+Generative characteristics

 The flowers are large, white and fragrant.
 The perianth tube and the corona are present.
 It differs from the similar Hymenocallis in its numerous seeds with a thin black skin.
-Plants belonging to the genus Pancratium have been found in prehistoric Cretan frescoes.
+The loculicidal capsule fruit bears black, glossy seeds.

+Cytology

+The chromosome count is 2n = 22.